jpmml/docs-jpmml-org/docs/conversion/sklearn/xgboost.md

 ])
 ```

-The `ColumnTransformer` meta-transformer produces a NumPy matrix by default.
+The `ColumnTransformer` meta-transformer produces a uniform NumPy matrix.

-XGBoost estimators cannot guess the user intent behind each column.
-Left to themselves, they always assume continuous numeric data, and partition it using continuous splits.
+XGBoost estimators in their default configuraion would assume that all columns are continuous columns, and partition them using continuous splits.

-Specify NumPy matrix column types using the `feature_types` parameter.
+Override this behaviour using the `feature_types` parameter.
-It accepts a list of string codes -- one per column.
-Use `q` (shorthand for "quantitative") for continuous columns and `c` for categorical ones.
-Finer typing is possible, but not necessary.
+The appropriate value is a list of string enums, where `q` denotes continuous columns and `c` categorical ones.

 Generating and passing `feature_types`: